baloneys/dynabackend/README.md

 ## Workflow Examples

-### Example 1: Using a Preset Code
+### Example 1: Using a Preset Code for Spin the Wheel

-You found a preset code `GMZ0NH` for ModerateWinGuy's Spin the Wheel prefab.
+You found preset code `GMZ0NH` for ModerateWinGuy's Spin the Wheel prefab.

 **Steps:**
 1. Open the Manager: `baloneys → VRC Dynamic Player Tags Manager`